-Dbrand pokes the lawsuit bear again, releases 'creative reinterpretation' of Tears of the Kingdom OLED Switch
+dbrand pokes the lawsuit bear again, releases 'creative reinterpretation' of Tears of the Kingdom OLED Switch

 If you’re interested in getting one, skins are available for Nintendo Switch, Switch OLED, and, “for some reason,” the Steam Deck, but not the Switch Lite.

-In response to The Verge asking if Dbrand has a plan for if Nintendo sues (because it has happened to the company before), the company’s CEO, Adam Ijaz, simply answered: “Nice try, Nintendo.”
+In response to The Verge asking if dbrand has a plan for if Nintendo sues (because it has happened to the skin maker before), the company’s CEO, Adam Ijaz, simply answered: “Nice try, Nintendo.”